Recommended

 Use a Cold Wallet (Hardware Wallet)

-If you’re currently storing your NFTs on custodial wallet solution — don’t.
+If you’re currently storing your NFTs on a custodial wallet solution — don’t.
 Centralized platforms can, and sometimes do, get hacked.

 Instead, consider purchasing one of the numerous hardware wallets that are now available.
 These are (generally) small physical devices that are used to isolate your cryptocurrencies and other digital assets from the internet and other potentially dangerous situations.
 These generally require you to manually sign each transaction, preventing anybody from stealing your assets remotely.
 But they do require you to take full control of your security, which generally involves backing up and storing your seed phrases/private keys in a safe place.